BIH-CEI/rd-cdm/docs/background/background_file.rst

 outcomes in RD care.

 To address these needs, we introduce our RD-CDM v2.0.0 — a common data model specifically designed for rare diseases.
-This RD CDM simplifies the capture, storage, and exchange of complex clinical data, enabling researchers and healthcare providers to work with harmonized datasets across different institutions and countries.
+This RD-CDM simplifies the capture, storage, and exchange of complex clinical data, enabling researchers and healthcare providers to work with harmonized datasets across different institutions and countries.
 The RD-CDM is based on the ERDRI-CDS,